Fakirerpool Young Men's Club

-Fakirerpool Young Men's Club (ফকিরেরপুল ইয়াং মেনস ক্লাব) is a Bangladeshi professional football club from Motijheel area of Dhaka, Bangladesh.
-It is currently competes in the Bangladesh Premier League, the top flight of Bangladeshi football, having gained promotion from the 2023–24 Bangladesh Championship League.
+Fakirerpool Young Men's Club (ফকিরেরপুল ইয়াং মেনস ক্লাব) is a professional football club based in the Fakirapool suburb of Motijheel area of Dhaka, Bangladesh.
+It currently competes in the Bangladesh Football League, the top flight of Bangladeshi football, having gained promotion from the 2023–24 Bangladesh Championship League.

 History

 Early years (1960–1987)

 Fakirerpool Young Men's Club was established in Fakirapool, Motijheel area of Dhaka in 1960.
 Manjur Hossain Malu, one of the club's main administrators during its early years, also served as its general secretary until 2010.
-In the same year as its establishment, the club participated in the Dhaka Third Division Football League and earned promotion to the Second Division as unbeaten league champions.
+In the following year, the club participated in the Dhaka Third Division Football League and earned promotion to the Second Division as league champions.

 During their time in the Second Division, the club produced talents such as Enayetur Rahman Khan, nonetheless, failed to gain promotion to the top division for almost three decades.
 It was in 1987, under the coaching of Shahiduddin Ahmed Selim, that the club finally earned promotion to the First Division, as unbeaten Dhaka Second Division Football League champions.
 Additionally, the club's striker, Mizanur Rahman Mizan, finished as league top scorer with seven goals.

 The club also established a junior team, Fakirerpool Shurjo Torun Sangha (formerly Fakirerpool B), which began participating in the Pioneer Football League.
 In the early 80s, the club helped players such as Imtiaz Sultan Johnny, Monir Hossain Manu and Nurul Haque Manik began their careers in Dhaka football.